openmobilityfoundation/mobility-data-specification/provider/README.md

 **[Beta feature][beta]:** No (as of 1.2.0)
 **Schema:** [`vehicles` schema][vehicles-schema]
 **`data` Payload:** `{ "vehicles": [] }`, an array of [Vehicle](vehicle) objects

-(?)
-Open question: should we standardize on telemetry over GeoJSON Point?
-E.g. replace last_event_location with last_event_telemetry.

 [Top][toc]